-If you've had your property damaged by someone else's carelessness or wrongdoing in Louisiana, you might be thinking about filing a lawsuit in order to enforce your rights and get compensation for your losses.
+If you've had your property damaged by someone else's carelessness or other type of wrongdoing in Louisiana, you might be thinking about filing a property damage claim in order to get compensation for your losses.
 If so, it's important to understand the Louisiana statute of limitations and how it applies to your situation.

 For those unfamiliar with the term, a "statute of limitations" is a state law that affects a potential plaintiff's right to file a lawsuit, by putting a strict limit on how much time can pass before the plaintiff can get the case started in court.
 Every state has these laws on the books, with different time limits depending on the kind of case being filed.